-Examinations should be both formative and 4.
-Verifying with Course Coordinators that summative.
+Examinations should be both formative and summative.
 The methods of assessment used will be dictated by the purpose of the assessment.

 Summative assessment is any form of assessment that will contribute to the final grade of a student.
 Guidelines for conducting summative assessments are as follows: